Teal89/belkirk-jekyll-demo/_posts/2018-01-19-example-draft.md

 ---
 ## This is a test heading I made today... look!

 Check this out.
 I'm adding content and there's a image file below.
 Hopefully this shows as a commit.
+This check out.

 ![](/uploads/2018/02/17/building.jpg)